 What Is the Impact of Metaverse in Healthcare?

 Metaverse is one of the topics that represent blockchain technology.
 And even though people are beginning to learn about this topic, the real-world application of Metaverse is still far down the road in healthcare.
-Many skeptics believe that blockchain can solve problems for healthcare industries.
+Many skeptics believe that blockchain can solve problems in healthcare industries.
 Still, they also note many issues with blockchain prevent it from being widely adopted in healthcare settings.

 The idea behind Metaverse is that it will become an interconnected network where users can access data through a secure electronic health records system.
 It allows patients to view their personal information and share it only with those they permit to receive this information.
 Metaverse offers immutable storage of medical records and gives patients control over sharing these records with anyone other than their doctor.